Sanctuary of Our Lady of Lourdes: Baths of water

 In addition to washing their face at the fountains, pilgrims can immerse in baths filled with Lourdes water (called piscines in French, meaning "pools").
 This is also meant to repeat a gesture made by Bernadette Soubirous during the apparitions as she washed herself with the water after she was told to do so by the "lady".
 The original baths were built in 1862 and the current baths in 1955.
 They are located on the western side of the grotto along the Massabielle rock.
 Pilgrims are helped by volunteers for a full immersion into the bath.
-Each year about 350,000 pilgrims bath.
+Each year about 350,000 pilgrims bathe.
 It is not allowed to take pictures or videos.

 Chapels of light

 Lighting a votive candle is another religious gesture that Bernadette Soubirous made during the apparitions and which is now part of the Lourdes pilgrimage.
 Pilgrims used to light candles near the grotto, along the Massabielle rock.
 Now they have to cross the Gave de Pau river on a new bridge to reach the "chapels of light", where all candles are meant to be lighted.
 Around 800 tonnes of wax is burnt annually in devotional candles.
 Pilgrims can place candles of various sizes, some of them bring large candles from their respective parishes.
-The candle bruners are tended by a staff of feutiers, attendants whose job is to ensure candles are burnt safely and evenly and to remove the trays of melted wax which collects under each burner.
+The candle burners are tended by a staff of feutiers, attendants whose job is to ensure candles are burnt safely and evenly and to remove the trays of melted wax which collects under each burner.
 In July 2022, four candle chapels were damaged by a fire caused by candles and are currently closed.